 Subordinating Conjunctions vs. Relative Pronouns

-- We talked about music and movies while we ate. - Again, we have two clauses.
-“We talked about music and movies” is the main clause, and “while we ate” gives us more information.
-However, in this example, both clauses have the subject “we.”
+Here, “We talked about music and movies” is the independent clause (that could stand alone) and “while we ate” is the dependent clause (providing us with more information).
+In this example, both clauses have the subject “we.”
 The word “while” does not act as the subject of the dependent clause.